yt-dlp/yt-dlp/README.md

     * E.g. `all,all,1000,10` will get a maximum of 1000 replies total, with up to 10 replies per thread. `1000,all,100` will get a maximum of 1000 comments, with a maximum of 100 replies total
 * `innertube_host`: Innertube API host to use for all API requests; e.g. `studio.youtube.com`, `youtubei.googleapis.com`.
 Note that cookies exported from one subdomain will not work on others
 * `innertube_key`: Innertube API key to use for all API requests
-* `lang`: Supported content language code to prefer translated metadata of this language (case-sensitive).
-By default, video primary language metadata is preferred, with a fallback to `en` translated.
-  * See youtube.py for list of supported content language codes.
+* `lang`: Language code to prefer translated metadata of this language (case-sensitive).
+By default, the video primary language metadata is preferred, with a fallback to `en` translated.
+See [youtube.py](https://github.com/yt-dlp/yt-dlp/blob/c26f9b991a0681fd3ea548d535919cec1fbbd430/yt_dlp/extractor/youtube.py#L381-L390) for list of supported content language codes

 #### youtubetab (YouTube playlists, channels, feeds, etc.)
 * `skip`: One or more of `webpage` (skip initial webpage download), `authcheck` (allow the download of playlists requiring authentication when no initial webpage is downloaded.
 This may cause unwanted behavior, see [#1122](https://github.com/yt-dlp/yt-dlp/pull/1122) for more details)